gilcarmel/behavioral/README.md

 ### Network Architecutre
 After initially trying [NVIDIA's network structure](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) with the original image size (320x160), I decided to try a simpler network to reduce training times.
 My intuition was that NVIDIA's model had to deal with a much wider variety of environments and lighting conditions than our simple simulator.

 I began removing convolutional layers from the NVIDIA architecture.
-The smaller input image meant we did not need as many convolution layers before getting down to an small, deep image (12x4, depth 36) that could be reasonably fed to a fully connected layer.
+The smaller input image meant we did not need as many convolution layers before getting down to a short, wide, deep image (12x4, depth 36) that could be reasonably fed to a fully connected layer.
+I intuited that this wide short image could easily convey all the information we needed to make a single steering angle prediction in the range [-1,1].
+I would love to see a visualization of this layer's activation - it might very well look like a stereo equalizer lighting up more or less according to the desired turn' sharpness.
 I ended up with the following architecture:

     (input 96x48x3) -->
       (crop to 96x34x3) -->